zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 In this section of the exercise you create the Azure Function App, the Azure Storage account used by the Function App, and a user-assigned managed identity.
 You created these in the Azure Cloud Shell using Azure CLI commands.
 The managed identity provides the authentication between the various resources in Azure.

->Tip: Keep the cloud shell open until you complete this section.
-If you close the cloud shell you may lose the variables you set in the next section.

-### Launch the cloud shell and set variables used in the CLI commands
+### Launch the cloud shell and create the resources

 1. Open the [Azure Portal](https://portal.azure.com) in a browser and launch the cloud shell.
 Select **bash** for the shell version.

 1. Set variables used by the commands with the following commands.
-Replace `<myLocation>` and `<my-resource-group>` with the same values you used when creating the AI Foundry project earlier. **Note:** The `rndId` variable is used to help with unique services names.
+Replace `<myLocation>` and `<my-resource-group>` with the same values you used when creating the AI Foundry project earlier. **Note:** The `rndId` variable is used to help with unique service names.

     ```bash
     let "rndId=$RANDOM"